delegacz/md-milestone-4/README.md

 - As a user, I want to add a product to the cart, so that I can purchase it.
 - As a user, I want to fill a refund form, so that I can receive a refund for the returned product
-- As a user, I want to sing up, so that I can make a purchase
+- As a user, I want to sign up, so that I can make a purchase
-- As a user, I want to search through products, so that I can't find a jacket I want
+- As a user, I want to search through products, so that I can find a jacket I want

 ## Features